Information for Community & Business Leaders

 If I am worried an employee might have had COVID-19, are there any specific cleaning recommendations?

-- Clean areas that commonly touched such as counters, tabletops, doorknobs, and workstations.
+- Clean areas that are commonly touched such as counters, tabletops, doorknobs, and workstations.
 Use household cleaning sprays or wipes according to the label instructions.

 - Baltimore Together: Business Resources